spwhitton/consfigurator/doc/ideas.rst

   useful surrounding a set of DEPLOYS applications, to concurrently deploy a number of hosts.

-- A combinator which makes a list of properties unordered, i.e., later ones don't depend on earlier ones.
-Then when applying, if we get FAILED-CHANGE, we can just move on to the next property.
-The implicit dependency relationships in the absence of this combinator is a good default, as almost every defproplist will want that.
-But we might want to make this combinator implicit in DEFHOST.
+- It might be useful to have a restart for the case where an attempt is made to apply a list of properties containing some ``:LISP`` properties with a POSIX-type connection which applies properties up to but not including the first ``:LISP`` property in the sequence, to get as much work as possible done without violating any dependency relationships (``SEQPROPS`` already handles wanting to apply all of the ``:POSIX`` properties in the sequence).
+  But maybe this is unnecessarily complex -- wouldn't it be better to just fail and fix your deployment definitions?

 Project & packaging
 -------------------